 What’s in This Chapter?

-Gross Domestic Product measures how many final goods and services a country or region produces.
+Gross Domestic Product measures the value of final goods and services a country or region produces.
 The measure has its flaws, but nevertheless does a reasonably good job indicating how much a country’s economic activity changes from quarter to quarter and from year to year.

-If production increases, it is usually an indication that the economy is doing well and that unemployment is decreasing and incomes are rising.
-Knowing GDP is important to a country, because it can provide a signal that its policies are effective (if GDP is increasing) or not effective (if GDP is decreasing).
+Knowing real GDP is important to a country, because it can provide a signal that its policies are effective (if it is increasing) or not effective (if it is decreasing).
 Households, businesses, investors and foreign countries also study GDP in order to make better decisions and plan for the future.